 Olive leaf is a less commonly known but powerful anti-microbial compound.
 It possesses antibacterial, antifungal, and antiviral properties.
 This means that not only will it help target your cold virus, but will help rid of other underlying infections that may be distracting your immune system.

 Olive Leaf Extract is one of my go-to compounds to prevent colds.
 In fact, this is why I formulated Immuno Charge.
 It combines Vitamin C, Beta Glucan, and Olive Leaf extract for powerful immune support.
 I use this with clients to help prevent colds.

 Monolaurin is a compound that has broad-spectrum antimicrobial properties.
 It is this reason that coconut oil is a great antimicrobial for the gut lining.
 Coconut oil contains lauric acid which is converted into monolaurin in the body.

 Monolaurin has been studied and found to be particularly helpful in disrupting lipid-coated bacteria and viruses.
 This includes HIV-1, influenza, rubeola, and the herpes family (1).
 This is one way that using coconut oil daily can help prevent colds.

 According to a meta-analysis of 14 different studies, Echinacea may reduce your risk of contracting a cold by over 50% (2).
 Echinacea has also been shown to help reduce the recurrence and complications of respiratory infections, which can be a progression of a cold-causing virus (3).

 For daily support, you can consume Echinacea tea.
-This would be a great way to keep your guard up against cold-causing viruses.
+This would be a great way to keep your guard up against cold-causing viruses and prevent colds.